 - AWS can provide a private and public IP address.
 These addresses must be considered in the security group configuration.

 - If you will be using the VMR in an HA redundancy group with other VMRs, you must create security rules for ports 5404, 5405, and 8741.

 - In the Review Screen, review your instance.
 Ignore the warnings, and click Launch.

 - The instance will start.
 In the dialog box that starts, choose an authentication key pair for the VMR instance, which can be used for this first login to the VMR, and then click Launch Instance.

 The EC2 dashboard will show your VMR instance under Instances.
 Here you can find the external and internal IP address of the instance.
-(For more information, refer to IP Addressing in the Cloud.)
+(For more information, refer to IP Addressing in Cloud Instances.)